mboyea/nixflymc/README.md

 ### TODO

-- Make build command you can trigger with `nix run .#build`
-- Make deploy command you can trigger with `nix run .#deploy`
+- Make `nix fun .#deploy` push the software to fly.io
 - Make GitHub Actions trigger the build process when you push to main branch
 - Configure nixflymc.nix to require https://github.com/Infinidoge/nix-minecraft
 - Configure nixflymc.nix to start a minecraft server